nixworks/public/index.md

 ##### War in Afghanistan (2001-present)
 ### [A BBC study finds that, October 2017 lc=y, the Taliban presently maintains control of or has some territorial presence in 70% of Afghanistan, with full control of 14 districts (totaling 4% of the country) and demonstrating an open physical militant presence in 263 others (encompassing the remaining 66% of the group's occupied territory). ](/news/2018/01/31/a-bbc-study-finds-that-october-2017-lc-y-the-taliban-presently-maintains-control-of-or-has-some-territorial-presence-in-70-of-afghanistan.md)
-_Context: Taliban, BBC, Afghanistan, War in Afghanistan (2001-present)_
+_Context: BBC, Afghanistan, War in Afghanistan (2001-present), Taliban_

 ##### 2018 Crozet, Virginia train crash
 ### [An Amtrak train carrying Republican lawmakers to a retreat in West Virginia collides with a garbage truck in Crozet, Virginia.
 At least one person dies and one person is seriously injured.
 The White House states that there are no serious injuries among members of Congress or their staff. ](/news/2018/01/31/an-amtrak-train-carrying-republican-lawmakers-to-a-retreat-in-west-virginia-collides-with-a-garbage-truck-in-crozet-virginia-at-least-one.md)